Best of the West

-Cross over into the province of Alberta today into Jasper.
+Cross over into the province of Alberta today into Jasper and catch your first glimpse of the Canadian Rockies.
 You’ll have some time to explore the rugged scenery, the deep river gorges and the soaring mountains.
 There’s an abundance of wildlife here – think elk, moose and bears.

 Day 14 will surely be an absolute highlight of your trip, and if we were still in the age of writing postcards, this would be the experience you wrote home about.
 Today you’ll don some leathers and head out to explore the Canadian Rockies in the side car of a Harley Davidson.
 You’ll be driven by a professional rider, stopping for photos on a two-hour tour of the regions highlights.
 You’ll get to choose what you see – perhaps the Athabasca Falls?
 Mount Edith Cavell or Medicine Lake?
 Jasper has so much insanely beautiful scenery, it’ll be difficult to pick.